 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not provide opportunities for the students to use or access educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
+Candidate's teaching is in English only with no target language emphasis.
 Candidate uses educational technology to present information related to learning goal(s) in a one-to-many learning environment.
 OR Candidate directs students' use of educational technology for a drill or practice type activity to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
-The students use educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) beyond what could have been achieved in a non-digital format.
-All of Level 3, plus: Candidate provides the students the choice of a selected range of educational technology to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
+OR Candidate's teaching is minimally in the target language.
+The students use educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) beyond what could have been achieved in a non-digital format in the target language or in the target language with English as appropriate to provide support.
+Candidate provides the students the choice of a selected range of educational technology to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) in the target language or in the target language with English as appropriate to provide support.
 OR The students use educational technology to facilitate and enhance peer or group collaboration in or beyond the classroom (e.g., online documents; online interactions with students at another school or in another state or country or with members of the community outside of school; creating podcasts).
-All of Levels 3 & 4, plus: The students use educational technology to modify and/or redefine the task in ways that would not be possible without utilizing the specific technology.
-OR The students are knowledgeable enough about digital/virtual tools and resources to independently choose which educational technology they want to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
+The students use educational technology to modify and/or redefine the task in ways that would not be possible without utilizing the specific technology.
+OR The students are knowledgeable enough about digital/virtual tools and resources to independently choose which educational technology they want to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) in the target language or in the target language with English as appropriate to provide support.